 Prague has had no shortage of famous inhabitants throughout history, but in the art world there are few whose reputations surpass that of Alphonse Mucha, one of the most famous painters of the Art Nouveau movement of the late 19th and early 20th centuries.

 Chances are you’d recognize Mucha’s work, even if you don’t know his name.
 One of the busiest and most iconic painters of his era, Mucha enjoyed a rich career in Prague and Paris, where he designed advertisements for everything from theater performances to cigarette papers.
 Later in life his thoughts returned to his homeland and he created a magnificent and colossal work, The Slav Epic, a series of 20 large-scale murals, each depicting a different turning point in the history and mythology of the Slavic people.
-Intended as a gift to his country when he died in 1939, The Slav Epic is currently in Tokyo, but it remains a point of contention, with arguments between Mucha’s descendants and the city litigating on who actually owns the paintings and what should be done with them.
+Intended as a gift to his country when he died in 1939, The Slav Epic is set to go on temporary display in the Municipal House (see below), but it remains a point of contention, with arguments between Mucha’s descendants and the city litigating on who actually owns the paintings and what should be done with them.

 You can experience Mucha’s work first-hand in several interesting buildings throughout the city.